Managing heart failure @home

 What support is available for NHS system and healthcare professionals?

-- Case studies on NHS @home FutureNHS platform (requires users to register and log-in).
+- Managing Heart Failure @home case studies (NHS @home FutureNHS platform, requires users to register and log-in)

-- Poppy Brooks, Lead Advanced Clinical Practitioner for Cardiac Support Services in North Devon and the Nurse Forum Chair for the British Society for Heart Failure talks more about how managing heart failure @home helps patients live well with heart failure in this NHS England blog post.
+- Poppy Brooks, Lead Advanced Clinical Practitioner for Cardiac Support Services in North Devon and the Nurse Forum Chair for the British Society for Heart Failure talks more about how Managing Heart Failure @home helps patients live well with heart failure in this NHS England blog post

-- Nick Hartshorne-Evans, Chief Executive of the Pumping Marvellous Foundation, talks more about putting patients at the heart of heart failure services in this NHS England blog post.
+- Nick Hartshorne-Evans, Chief Executive of the Pumping Marvellous Foundation, talks more about putting patients at the heart of heart failure services in this NHS England blog post

 What support is available for people, carers and families?